 West Nile virus is a mosquito-borne virus that can cause disease in humans and some animals.
 The virus first appeared in United States in 1999 around New York City after being imported from overseas.
 Since then, the virus has spread throughout the continental United States, including Vermont.

 West Nile virus has been has been found in all counties of Vermont and continues to be detected in mosquitoes each year.
 However, it is a relatively rare cause of illness in people.
 Twelve cases in Vermont residents have been reported since 2011.

 In milder cases, symptoms may include:

 - Swollen lymph glands

 Symptoms can last for as little as a few days or as long as several weeks.

-In more severe cases where the virus invades the neurological system, people may have headache, high fever, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness and paralysis.
+In more severe cases where the virus invades the neurological system, people may have any of thse symptoms:

 There is no specific treatment for West Nile virus infection, but the symptoms can be treated.

 With severe illness, hospitalization and treatment in an intensive care unit may be required.